Praying for the Vulnerable: 9 Practical Ways Your Church Can Start Today

 It is small on purpose.
 Small groups can be consistent in a way large groups rarely are.
 And consistent prayer over the same people across months is one of the most powerful things a few believers can do together.

 Once a quarter, build a single service around prayer for children in care.
-Use the time to read the first names of foster, adoptive, and cottage families connected to your church; invite a BCH staff member or a foster parent to share for five minutes; pray over those families during the service; and close with one clear next step — a sign-up to pray, to volunteer, or to learn about fostering.
+Use the time to invite a caseworker, a foster parent, or a BCH staff member to share for five minutes about what foster families actually need; pray over the foster, adoptive, and cottage families connected to your church during the service; and close with one clear next step — a sign-up to pray, to volunteer, or to learn about fostering.

 One Sunday a quarter is four times a year.
 Consistency makes the topic familiar, and familiar topics produce action.

 Baptist Children's Homes already keeps an ongoing community of Prayer Partners — believers who commit to praying regularly for vulnerable children, the families serving them, and the staff walking with both.
-It is the easiest way to plug your church into a current, statewide list of needs without building one from scratch.
+Most churches do not need a brand-new prayer ministry; they need to plug into one that already exists.
+This is the simplest way to do that — a current, statewide list of needs without building one from scratch.

 You can connect at bchfamily.org/prayer.
 Share the link in your bulletin and your next email so anyone in your congregation can join individually.